All applications should be made in writing unless otherwise stated.

 JT website for further information.

 Area of study engineering (such as civil, mechanical, electrical), water resources, management and conservation.
 Environmental sciences.
 Chemistry.
-Application process will be available from the Jersey Water website from January each year.
+Application process will be available from the Jersey Water website from January to April each year.
 Applicants must have been resident in Jersey for five years prior to application. £2,000 financial support per academic year, towards cost of study for the duration of your degree course.
 Up to four weeks paid work experience per year.

 Email the HR department or visit the